vmware-tanzu/pinniped/proposals/1141_audit-logging/README.md

 4. Use at least millisecond precision
 5. Use the consistent JSON key name `time`

-[Syslog's RFC 5424](https://datatracker.ietf.org/doc/html/rfc5424#section-6.2.3) defines a timestamp format which meets the above goals.
-An example timestamp in this format is `2003-10-11T22:14:15.003` which is represents UTC time on October 11, 2003 at 10:14:15 pm, 3 milliseconds into the next second.
+Golang's standard library's [interpretation](https://pkg.go.dev/time#pkg-constants) of RFC 3339 with nanosecond precision defines a timestamp format which meets the above goals.
+An example timestamp in this format, printed by `fmt.Println(time.Now().UTC().Format(time.RFC3339Nano))`, is `2022-05-09T21:32:59.811913Z`, which represents UTC time on May 9, 2022, at 21:32:59 pm, 811913 nanoseconds into the next second.
+Note that trailing zeros on the nanoseconds are dropped, so the length of the nanoseconds field is variable in the output.

 Given this timestamp format, the following fluentbit configuration could be used to parse Pinniped's audit logs.